Tuesday, 5 May 2026

 Looks promising!๐Ÿ˜œ

-At last, a success using natural yeast(apple water yeast)
+At last, a successful bread, using natural yeast(apple water yeast)

 This was the outcome of my apple water yeast bread.